 Cash - Bank deposits exceed the federally insured limit per depositor per institution.
-Cash held for investment purposes is grouped with investments and is excluded from cash for purposes of the statements of cash flows.
+Cash held for investment purposes is grouped with investments and is excluded from cash for purposes of cash flows.

-Contributions receivable and government grant receivable that are expected to be collected within one year are reported at net realizable value.
+Contributions receivable that are expected to be collected within one year are reported at net realizable value.
 Amounts expected to be collected in more than one year are discounted, if material, to estimate the present value of future cash flows, if material.
 Discounts are computed using risk-free interest rates applicable to the years in which the promises are received.
 Amortization of discounts is included in contribution revenue.